jesusmiguel123/Titanic-App/README.md

 # Titanic App

-In this project I create an web app to know if you had been survived in the Titanic thank to a Machine Learning model that I created.
+In this project I created a web app to know if you had survived in the Titanic thank to a Machine Learning model that I created for this purpose.

 ## How to know if I had survived in Titanic?
 Send the following structure in your request an a Machine Learning model will response you.